Minnesota Softball

 Minnesota Softball is the statewide governing body of amateur softball in Minnesota and an affiliate of USA Softball.
 As the governing body of softball in Minnesota, it is its responsibility to regulate competition to ensure fairness and equal opportunity to the people who play the sport.

 Since 1925, Minnesota Softball (formerly known as Minnesota State Diamond Ball Association and Minnesota Amateur Softball Association) has been providing volunteer services for the development and promotion of youth and adult softball in Minnesota.

-In 1952, Minnesota officially joined the Amateur Softball Association (ASA), and Mr. Einar Nelson of the Minneapolis Park Board was named State Commissioner.
+In 1935, Minnesota officially joined the Amateur Softball Association (ASA), and Mr. Earnest W. Johnson the Superintendent of Playgrounds for the City of St. Paul was named State Commissioner.
 ASA has since rebranded to USA Softball on January 1, 2017, and is the national governing body of softball in the United States.

-Minnesota Softball is governed by a board of directors and consists of approximately 176 community based youth associations, 16 club youth associations, and 60 adult leagues who are formed into 7 districts.
+Minnesota Softball is governed by a board of directors and consists of approximately 176 community based youth associations, 16 club youth associations, and 60 adult leagues who are formed into 8 districts.

 Minnesota Softball is one of 62 local state and metro associations.